abalasa-amd/cvs/docs/reference/configuration-files/health.rst

      - Set the flag to install nfs
    * - ``bytes_to_transfer``
      - 268435456
-     - Amount of data to transfer in bytes (256 MB) ̶  this is the payload size for bandwidth tests
+     - Amount of data to transfer in bytes (256 MB); this is the payload size for bandwidth tests
    * - ``gpu_to_gpu_a2a_rtotal``
      - 320.0
      - All-to-all communication total bandwidth in GB/s across all GPUs